Bayh College of Education Graduate Student Research and Professional Development Fund

 1. A brief 2-5 page proposal to the Bayh College of Education that includes

-- Budget (including department or program contribution – as well as grant cost share, if any).
+g.
+Budget (including department or program contribution – as well as grant cost share, if any).
 A detailed budget for the entire project as well as requested budget should be included.
-Travel estimates must use criteria found at the travel office for the university (http://www2.indstate.edu/controller/travel.htm).
+Travel estimates must use criteria found at the travel office for the university (www.indstate.edu/controller/finance/trav-bud/home.html).
 Note: All travel must be completed during the period indicated in the proposal.

 Award Amounts and Delivery

-Students may apply for up to $500 for research activities and $300 for professional development activities (amounts may vary based upon funding available) of support.
+Students may apply for up to $300 for research activities involving dissertation research and $500 for professional development activities (amounts may vary based upon funding available).
 Monies will be transferred to the BCOE academic department to cover expenses associated with the project upon award decision.
 Student recipients must work with the department staff in advance of travel or expenditures to ensure that the proper reimbursement procedures are followed.
 Failure to file appropriate paperwork may result in students not receiving reimbursement.

 Reporting Requirements and Related Obligations